LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   ![Verifing_the_results_2](pictures/Verifing_the_results_2.png)

   - **Ghidra Script / Module Extension : Check Bookmarks**
-  Detection results in the Anti Debug API section defined in anti_debug_Ghidra.config.
-  Detection results in the Anti Debug Technique section defined in anti_debug_Ghidra.config.
   You can check where all the keywords are being detected.

   ![Verifing_the_results_3](pictures/Verifing_the_results_3.png)

-  ## Ghidra Script / Module Extension : Detected Keywords Color
+  ## Ghidra Script / Module Extension : Detected Keywords Color and PRE,POST Comment

   Items detected by the Anti Debug API will have a green background color, and the rule name will be set as a PRE comment.